Non-Thermal Production of Sexaquark Dark Matter

 M.M. is supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics of U.S. Department of Energy under grant Contract Number DE-SC0012567, and by the Simons Foundation (Grant Number~929255).
-S.P. is supported in part by the U.S. Department of Energy, Office of Science, Office of High Energy Physics of U.S. Department of Energy under grant Contract Number DE-SC010107.
+S.P. is supported in part by the U.S. Department of Energy, Office of Science, Office of High Energy Physics under grant Contract Number DE-SC010107.